What Is The Goal Of Meditation? + 10 Benefits Of Meditating & How To Do Meditate Step-By-Step

 When you’re able to master your mind in this way, you experience a deeper sense of peace and greater ease.

-Mindful practices like meditation and kundalini yoga help us do just that, which is why we feel a sense of inner peace after we have sat down to meditate.
+Mindful practices like meditation help us connect to the present moment, which is why we feel a sense of inner peace after we have sat down to meditate.
 With long-term mindfulness practice, you can train your mind to stay focused on the present rather than letting it wander to worries of tomorrow or regrets of yesterday.

-2. Meditation increases self-awareness
+2. Increases self-awareness

 A long-term and regular meditation practice increases self-awareness by creating more clarity in our minds.
 With lower mental activity, we see our thoughts for what they really are, destructive inner commentary that is often not true.